 WINNER, 2017 POETS & WRITERS MAUREEN EGEN WRITERS EXCHANGE AWARD

-A New Englander through and through, author Joan Dempsey grew up in New Hampshire, spent twenty-two years in the Boston area, and now lives in New Gloucester, Maine, where she helps serious creative writers master the craft of revision through online courses and free resources.
+Named by Poets & Writers Magazine as one of "5 more over 50" writers to watch, author Joan Dempsey grew up in New Hampshire, spent twenty-two years in the Boston area, and now lives in New Gloucester, Maine, where she helps serious creative writers master the craft and business of writing through online courses and free resources.

 Joan is an ENFP (personality type), and has therefore tried her hand at various things over the years: she once tried out for a women’s professional baseball team; rode her bicycle around the North Island of New Zealand; worked in the anti-nuclear movement; studied graphic design … and management … and psychology … and creative writing; and worked as a lobbyist on behalf of the Massachusetts SPCA on Beacon Hill in Boston.

-She is currently working on a new novel, this time featuring Frank Zeilonka, one of the characters in THIS IS HOW IT BEGINS.
+She is currently working on a new novel, this time featuring Frank Zeilonka, one of the supporting characters in This Is How It Begins.